Qualifying Mortgage Borrowers And Co-Borrowers For Loan Approval

 Some loan programs allow for non-occupant co-borrowers to be added on to the mortgage loan.

-- Additional income is needed to meet debt to income ratio requirements so co-borrowers and non-occupant co-borrowers are added to the the loan.
+- Additional income is needed to meet debt to income ratio requirements so co-borrowers and non-occupant co-borrowers are added to the loan

-- Non-Occupant co-borrowers need to be related to borrower by blood, marriage, or law on FHA Loans.
+Non-Occupant co-borrowers need to be related to the borrower by blood, marriage, or law on FHA Loans.

 Non-Borrowing Spouse Guidelines On Community Property States